minngki/minngki.github.io/_pages/about.md

-news: True # includes a list of news items
+news: False # includes a list of news items
 selected_papers: False # includes a list of papers marked as "selected={true}"
 social: True # includes social icons at the bottom of the page
 ---